-Though production workloads are in no way supported while we’re in Alpha, you can still test HA on the platform.
+Though production workloads are in no way supported while we’re in Beta, you can still test HA on the platform.
 Failed/problematic nodes are automatically replaced by our Kubernetes-based platform, so we can ensure that your cluster is always up and available.

 CockroachDB Admin UI¶

 Baked into CockroachDB is an Admin UI that provides visibility into key metrics and the status of your CockroachDB cluster.
 We provide access to this UI for all CockroachDB users.